apache/trafficserver/doc/admin/index.en.rst

 Traffic Server provides several options for network traffic analysis and
 monitoring:

--  Traffic Line and Traffic Shell enable you to collect and process statistics obtained from network traffic information.
+-  Traffic Line enables you to collect and process statistics obtained from network traffic information.

 -  Transaction logging enables you to record information (in a log file)